 3. Shiba Inu

 If a Vizsla’s constant need for affection isn’t your thing, a Shiba Inu might be what you need.
-The Shiba Inu has a streak of independence, able to amuse themselves on their own easily.
+The Shiba Inu have a streak of independence and are able to amuse themselves easily.
 Their hijinks can lead to hilarious and amusing quirks, making their family members laugh.
 The silliness helps add brightness to the lives of people with depression.
 When it comes to their owners, they’re loyal and easygoing.
 A Shiba Inu brings color and zany fun to any environment they’re a part of.

 4. Golden Retriever

 A Golden Retriever is the wholesome kid-next-door that everyone loves.
-They’d be the straight-A student and the star athlete, perhaps also the class clowns.
+They’d be a straight-A student and the star athlete, perhaps also the class clowns.
 Goldens can bring sunshine into the room and, at the same time, remain obedient.
 Famously easy to train, Golden’s are enthusiastic learners.
-So much so, that Golden’s often receive training as search and rescue and service dogs.
+So much so that Golden’s often receive training as search and rescue and service dogs.

 Because they’re very skilled at hunting, they make perfect companions for games and outdoor activities.
 Lastly, their love and devotion to their owners make them an ideal ESA for people with depression.